cjm96/WDM_GW_wavelets/docs/source/theory.rst

    X_n[j] = \sum_{k=-K/2}^{K/2-1} \exp(2\pi i kj/K) x[nN_f+k] \phi[k] .

-This can be thought of as short FFT.
+This can be thought of as a short FFT.
 (Although, with our conventions it's actually an inverse FFT.)
-The data is first split into :math:`K` overlapping segments of length :math:`K`, each segment is multiplied by the window function :math:`\phi[k]` and the (inverse) FFT is applied to each segment.
+The data is first split into :math:`N_t` overlapping segments of length :math:`K`, each segment is multiplied by the window function :math:`\phi[k]` and the (inverse) FFT is applied to each segment.